AustralianCancerDataNetwork/oa-configurator/docs/integration.md

 `~/.config/omop/config.toml` lives on the host (or in a container's home directory) and is the single source of truth.
-Docker Compose is only needed to provide **database credentials** at container startup — the app itself always reads from the TOML file, never from environment variables at runtime.
+Docker Compose is only needed to provide **database credentials** at container startup.
+The app itself always reads from the TOML file, never from environment variables at runtime.

 The workflow: